Planning for your new deck

 1) Client Meeting

-After giving us a call, our estimator will set up an initial meeting to discuss your project.
+• After giving us a call, our estimator will set up an initial meeting to discuss your project.

-Please have the plat of survey for your property available.
+• Please have the plat of survey for your property available.
 It is helpful for us to see if there are any restrictions on the deck design, such as utility easements or building lines.
 Most building departments will also need this when we apply for a permit.
-If you do not have a plat of survey, you may want to consider purchasing one if you plan on doing any other outdoor projects such as fences or patios.
+If you don't have a plat of survey, you may want to consider purchasing one if you plan on doing any other outdoor projects such as fences or patios.
 Here are links to two local surveying companies: Torrenga Surveying, Zarko Sekerez & Associates

 2) The Estimate

-After the initial meeting, we will work on a quote and email it to you.
+• After the initial meeting, we will work on a quote and email it to you.
 Your quote will include a scale drawing of your layout.
 For basic layouts, we may be able to give you a quote on the spot.

-If you decide you want to move forward with us, we will need a signed copy of the quote and a down payment to begin the project.
+• If you decide you want to move forward with us, we will need a signed copy of the quote and a down payment to begin the project.

 3) The Build

-As soon as we receive a signed contract, we will submit the necessary documentation to your town for obtaining a permit.
+• As soon as we receive a signed contract, we will submit the necessary documentation to your town for obtaining a permit.

-Most towns will require 3 inspections throughout the process of the job.
+• Most towns will require 3 inspections throughout the process of the job.
 These include a foundation hole inspection, a framing inspection, and a final inspection.

 4) The Finished Product

-After your deck has been completed, we will ask for your final payment.
+• After your deck has been completed, we will ask for your final payment.
 You will then be able to begin enjoying your yard!